 In addition to the new no-fault divorce law were changes to resolving maintenance issues.
-Maintenance, also referred to as alimony or spousal maintenance, refers to payments required to be paid by one spouse to another to maintain the standard of living established during the marriage.
-Working with these recent changes and the complex financial and/or child custody issues that can arise requires the help of an experienced divorce attorney in Long Island.
+Maintenance, also referred to as alimony or spousal maintenance, refers to payments made by one spouse to another in order to maintain the standard of living established during the marriage.
+Working with these recent changes, and the complex financial and/or child custody issues that can arise, requires the help of an experienced divorce attorney in Long Island.

 Need Help with Your No-Fault Divorce?
 Call for a Free Review!

-One of our skilled no-fault divorce lawyers can help ease you through the divorce process while working tirelessly to resolve issues and help avoid costly litigation.
+One of our skilled no-fault divorce lawyers can help you through the divorce process while working tirelessly to resolve issues and help avoid costly litigation.
 Our lawyers excel in developing customized case strategies that reflect and achieve the objectives of our clients.
-Our firm in Great Neck is dedicated to putting our experience to work for you to not only protect you legally, but financially as well.
+Our firm in Great Neck is dedicated to protecting you both legally and financially.
 We believe in the importance of open and honest communication, and we are always available to update you on the status of your case and answer any questions you may have.